eosnetworkfoundation/grant-framework/applications/application-registry.md

 | 0b. | Documentation | We will provide both inline documentation of the code and a basic tutorial that explains how the various functions of the Frontend work for each user type.
 These user types are app developers, validators, end users and administrators. |
 | 0c. | Testing Guide | We will provide test procedures on how to verify that all functionality is working as expected. |
 | 1. | Application Registry Web Frontend | This is the Web Portal where users can browse the Application Registry.
 Application developers will be able to register their applications and will be able to make changes to existing Application Registry entries.
 Validators and Administrators will be able to validate Application Registry requests.
 Users are also able to “report” applications that are not behaving as they should, in order for a Validator to take the necessary action, which could be to warn the Application developer about this unwanted behavior or to remove the Application from the Registry completely. |

+ * Additional sub-milestones may be required to support effective cash flow for the project team

 ## Future Plans